-As you may recall, Resolution 17/12 requests the Special Rapporteur, in carrying out his mandate "to request, receive and exchange information on violations of the human rights of migrants from Governments, treaty bodies, specialized agencies, special rapporteurs for various human rights questions and from intergovernmental organizations, other competent organizations of the United Nations system and non-governmental organizations, including migrants' organizations, and to respond effectively to such information" (paragraph 3).
+In this connection, I would like to bring to your Excellency's Government's attention information I have received concerning As you may recall, Resolution 17/12 requests the Special Rapporteur, in carrying out his mandate "to request, receive and exchange information on violations of the human rights of migrants from Governments, treaty bodies, specialized agencies, special rapporteurs for various human rights questions and from intergovernmental organizations, other competent organizations of the United Nations system and non-governmental organizations, including migrants' organizations, and to respond effectively to such information" (paragraph 3).
 It also "requests the Special Rapporteur, in carrying out his mandate, to take into account the bilateral, regional and international initiatives that address issues relating to the effective protection of human rights of migrants, including the return and reintegration of migrants who are undocumented or in an irregular situation" (paragraph 5).

 In this connection I would like seek further information from your Excellency's Government in relation to the "Arrangement between the Government of Australia and the Government of Malaysia on Transfer and Resettlement" signed in Kuala Lumpur on 25 July 2011 by representatives of these two Governments, attached for your ease of reference.
-I also intend to address a similar request to the Government of Malaysia.
+I also intend to address a similar request to the Government of Australia.

-I wish, in particular, to receive information on the measures that your Excellency's Government has taken or intends to take in order to ensure that adequate protection safeguards in line with the relevant obligations of Australia under international human rights and refugee law and standards are put in place prior to the implementation of this agreement and are scrupulously observed in the course of its implementation.
+I wish, in particular, to receive information on the measures that your Excellency's Government has taken or intends to take in order to ensure that adequate protection safeguards in line with the relevant obligations of Malaysia under international human rights and refugee law and standards are put in place prior to the implementation of this agreement and are scrupulously observed in the course of its implementation.

-In this respect, and while the High Court of Australia reviews this agreement, I would like to recall that the application of the principle of non-refoulement, a recognized tenet of international customary law, may not be superseded by the provisions of this bilateral agreement.
-According to this principle the Australian State has the obligation not to return any person to a country where she or he is at risk of being subjected to torture, or other cruel and inhuman treatment.
-I note in this respect that clause 1(3) of the Agreement stipulates that it is subject to the respective Participant's relevant international law obligations in accordance with the applicable international law instruments or treaties to which the Participant is a Party.
-In this regard, I further note that Australia is a State party to the International Covenant on Civil and Political Rights and the Convention against Torture which have codified the same principle.

-Furthermore the principle of non-refoulement bars States not only from returning asylum seekers to countries where they may be at risk of persecution but also to countries where there is a risk of "chain deportation" to the country of feared persecution.
+In this respect, I would like to recall that the application of the principle of non-refoulement, a recognized tenet of international customary law, may not be superseded by the provisions of this bilateral agreement.
+According to this principle the Malaysian State has the obligation not to return any person to a country where she or he is at risk of being subjected to torture, or other cruel and inhuman treatment.
+Furthermore the principle of non-refoulement bars states not only from returning asylum seekers to countries where they may be at risk of persecution but also to countries where there is a risk of "chain deportation" to the country of feared persecution.
 In this regard, allow me to mention that the Working Group on Arbitrary Detention of the UN Human Rights Council, following its visit to Malaysia in June 2010, expressed serious concern about the administrative detention regime applied to asylum,-seekers, refuges and migrants in an irregular situation (A/HRC/16/47/Add.2).
 The report of the Working Group further explained that any non-citizens of Malaysia entering the country without the necessary documents and permits are categorized as illegal migrants, dealt with according to the relevant laws and punished accordingly, including subjecting them to systematic detention.
 The Working Group also expressed concern at the caning of immigrants in an irregular situation.
-In addition, UNHCR expressed concern, on a number of occasions, in relation to forcible deportation of asylum seekers and migrants to countries in the region where they may fear persecution or to countries which may return them to the countries of feared persecution.
+In addition, UNHCR expressed concern, on a number of occasions, in relation to forcible deportation of asylum seekers and migrants to countries in the region where they may fear persecution or to countries which may return them to the countries where they have well-founded fear of being persecuted.